Caribbean

 Cruise to Saona Island

-As a part of the Parque National del Este, Isla Saona, or Saona Island, offers a undeveloped paradise.
-Only about 100 people live there and the beach offers wide white sand beaches with a few open air huts and lots of lounge chairs.
+As a part of the Parque National del Este, Isla Saona, or Saona Island, offers an undeveloped paradise.
+Only about 100 people live there, and the beach offers wide white sand beaches with a few open-air huts and lots of lounge chairs.

-First depart from the coastal town of Bayahibe along its beach and take a catamaran and return by speed boat, or vice versa.
-Along the way, get an overview of the area along with unspoiled views of the Parque National del Este.
+First, depart from the coastal town of Bayahibe on a catamaran.
+Along the way, you’ll get an overview of the area and unspoiled views of the Parque National del Este.

-Then stop at a salt water swimming area.
+Then, stop at a saltwater swimming area.
 As a natural shallow area, enjoy swimming, floating or standing in the water right off your boat.
-And maybe find a star fish though don’t touch or pick it up.
+You might even find a starfish, though don’t touch or pick it up.

 Natural swimming area

-After swimming in the natural swimming area, your cruise continues on the Saona Island.
-This area is a protected area with some of the most beautiful beaches in the Dominican Republic.
+After swimming in the natural swimming area, your cruise continues on to Saona Island.
+This area is a protected national park with some of the most beautiful beaches in the Dominican Republic.

-After a short walk from the departure point, grab a lounge chair on the deep white sand beaches and soak up some rays.
-Though find chairs in the shade of tall palm trees too.
+After a short walk from the departure point, you can grab a lounge chair on the deep white sand beaches and soak up some rays.
 The turquoise water is perfect for splashing and wave crashing.

-On both legs of the cruise, beer, water, soda and a rum punch is available.
+On both legs of the cruise, beer, water, soda and a rum punch are available.
 Take in the scenery or dance to some island tunes.
-For my excursion, I used Scuba Caribe, with locations in the Dominican Republic, Mexico, Aruba and Jamaica
+For my excursion, I used Scuba Caribe.

-I was a little hesitant, I’ll be honest.
-What do you expect from a place called Monkeyland.
-I didn’t want to see unhappy, little monkey faces.
+At first, I didn’t know what to expect.
+I didn’t want to see unhappy little monkey faces.
 I’m too much of a kind-hearted animal lover for that.

-To my delight, I found a family of tiny, curious two-pound Spider monkeys that swung from limb-to-limb in their five-acre sanctuary in the rainforest of the Dominican Republic.
-At night the monkey family sleeps in a large protective house, keeping them safe.
+To my delight, I found two families of tiny, curious two-pound Spider monkeys that swung from limb to limb in their five-acre sanctuary in the rainforest of the Dominican Republic.
+At night, the monkey family sleeps in a large protective house, keeping them safe.

-After a quick briefing, I walked though the door of the monkey compound.
-Down a few steps and into a grove of trees where the monkey guide handed me a bowl of cut up tropical fruit, nuts and sunflower seeds.
+After a quick briefing, I walked through the door of the monkey compound.
+Down a few steps and into a grove of trees where the monkey guide handed me a bowl of cut-up tropical fruit, nuts and sunflower seeds.
 Seriously, I would feed the nutritious snacks to my three kids.

-A must-do for the family.
-My kids, 11, 15 and 16, would’ve loved it.
-Though the monkeys prefer calm-natured people that remain quiet during their feeding.
+A must-do for the family, Though the monkeys prefer calm-natured people who remain quiet while feeding.

 Visit Maria's House in the Dominican Republic and 4 other things to do in Punta Cana with kids.